jcommaret/jcommaret.github.io/README.md

 ## To Do

-- [ ] Fix the modal (working but there is a visal bug when opening it on mobile)
+- [x] Fix the modal (working but there is a visal bug when opening it on mobile)
-- [ ] Make reponsive images work with webp compression on build
+- [x] Make reponsive images work with webp compression on build
-- [ ] Make the project more dynamic by using a json file
+- [x] Make the project more dynamic by using a json file

 ## License

 Ce projet est sous licence GNU GPL v3 - voir le fichier [LICENSE](LICENSE) pour plus de détails.

-La GPL v3 est une licence copyleft qui garantit que :
+La GPL v5 est une licence copyleft qui garantit que :

 - Vous pouvez utiliser ce code librement
 - Vous pouvez modifier ce code